 From there, it gets more interesting.
 Through Huntington Heads Up, you will get messages if and when a merchant accidentally charges you twice for the same bill, warnings if you’re in danger of overdrawing your account and alerts when a subscription charge hits.

 You can also get budgeting tools.
 On the app, you can establish budgets for spending categories, like groceries.
 Then, the bank will send you a report on how well you did with your budget at the end of the month.

 The regional bank topped J.D.
-Power’s 2019 ranking of U.S. banking mobile apps for overall customer satisfaction.
+Power’s 2020 ranking of U.S. regional banking mobile apps for overall customer satisfaction.

 Read Bankrate’s review of Huntington Bank.